playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 </main>
 ```

-The browser is able to keep in mind, while it's moving through the tree, that it needs to find an element with the `ID` of `b` and then mark it's `li` children with a red background.
+The browser is able to keep in mind, while it's moving through the tree, that it needs to find an element with the `ID` of `b` and then mark it's `<li>` children with a red background.
 They're "children" because the DOM tree keeps that relationship info that's defined by the HTML.

 ![A chart showing the 'ul' tag highlighted in green with the children 'li' tags marked in red](./dom_tree_with_css.svg "Diagram showing the above code as a graph")

-> The `ul` element is marked as green just to showcase that it is the element being marked by the first part of the selector
+> The `<ul>` element is marked as green just to showcase that it is the element being marked by the first part of the selector

 Typically, the browser will "visit" it's nodes in a specific order.
-For example, in the above chart, the browser might start at the `main` tag, then go to the `p` tag, then visit the `ul` tag, and finally the two children in order from left-to-right (`li id="c"` , `li id="d"`).
+For example, in the above chart, the browser might start at the `<main>` tag, then go to the `<p>` tag, then visit the `<ul>` tag, and finally the two children in order from left-to-right (`<li id="c">` , `<li id="d">`).

-The browser, knowing what CSS to look for, is able to see the `ul` with the correct ID and know to mark it's children with the correct metadata that matches the selector with the relevant CSS.
+The browser, knowing what CSS to look for, is able to see the `<ul>` with the correct ID and know to mark its children with the correct metadata that matches the selector with the relevant CSS.

-This tree relationship also enables CSS selectors such as [general sibling selector (`~` )](https://developer.mozilla.org/en-US/docs/Web/CSS/General_sibling_combinator) or the [adjacent sibling selector (`+`)](https://developer.mozilla.org/en-US/docs/Web/CSS/Adjacent_sibling_combinator) to find siblings to a given selector
+This tree relationship also enables CSS selectors such as the [general sibling selector (`~`)](https://developer.mozilla.org/en-US/docs/Web/CSS/General_sibling_combinator) or the [adjacent sibling selector (`+`)](https://developer.mozilla.org/en-US/docs/Web/CSS/Adjacent_sibling_combinator) to find siblings to a given selector.

 ![A showcase of the above selectors and how they always look forward, never behind](css_selectors_demo.svg)

-> Interestingly, one of the questions that I've often heard asked is a "parent selector".
-The idea behind this is that the [direct child selector (`>`)](https://developer.mozilla.org/en-US/docs/Web/CSS/Child_combinator)  exists, why not have the ability to mark any parent of `.classname` selectors.
+> Interestingly, one of the questions that I've often heard asked concerns a "parent selector".
+The idea behind the question is that the [direct child selector (`>`)](https://developer.mozilla.org/en-US/docs/Web/CSS/Child_combinator) exists, so why not have the ability to mark any parent of `.classname` selectors?
 >
-> The answer behind that is: Performance.
+> The answer behind that: performance.
 The [W3 organization](https://www.w3.org/Style/CSS/#specs) (the organization who maintains the HTML and CSS standard specification) points to the tree structure of the DOM and the algorithm behind how browsers traverse the DOM (or, "visit" the nodes in order to figure out what CSS to apply)  as not being performant when allowing parent selectors.
 >
 > The reason behind this is that browsers read from top-down in the DOM and apply CSS as they find matching nodes; CSS doesn't command the browser to do anything to the DOM, but rather provides the metadata for the DOM to apply the relevant CSS when the browser comes across that specific node.
 >
 > As mentioned before, they start at the root node, keep notes on what they've seen, then move to children.
-Then, they move to siblings, etc. Specific browsers may have slight deviations on this algorithm, but for the most part they don't allow for upwards vertical movement of nodes within the DOM.
+Then, they move to siblings, etc. Specific browsers may have slight deviations on this algorithm, but for the most part, they don't allow for upwards vertical movement of nodes within the DOM.

 # Using The Correct Tags {#accessibility}

-HTML, as a specification, has tons of tags that are able to be used at one's disposal.
+HTML, as a specification, has tons of tags that can be used at one's disposal.
 These tags contain various metadata internally to the browser to provide information about what you want to render in the DOM.
 This metadata can then be handled by the browser how it sees fit; it may apply default CSS styling, it may change the default interaction the user has with it, or even what behavior that element has upon clicking on it (in the case of a button in a form).

-Some of these tag defaults are part of the specification while others are left up to the browser vendor to decide.
-This is why, in many instances, developers may choose to use something like `normalize.css` in order to set all of the element CSS defaults to an explicit set of defaults; Doing so can avoid having the UI of a webpage look different from browser-to-browser thanks to deviations on default CSS styling on specific tags.
+Some of these tag defaults are part of the specification, while others are left up to the browser vendor to decide.
+This is why, in many instances, developers may choose to use something like [`normalize.css`](https://github.com/necolas/normalize.css/) to set all of the element CSS defaults to an explicit set of defaults.
+Doing so can avoid having the UI of a webpage look different from browser-to-browser thanks to deviations on default CSS styling on specific tags.

-This metadata is also why it's so important that your application utilizes the expected HTML tags and not simply default to `div`s with CSS applied to simulate other items.
-Two of the biggest advantages to responsibly utilizing the metadata system the browser has built into it by using the correct tags are SEO and accessability.
+This metadata is also why it's so important that your application utilizes the expected HTML tags and not simply default to `<div>`s with CSS or JavaScript applied to simulate other items.
+Two of the biggest advantages to responsibly utilizing the metadata system the browser has built into it by using the correct tags are search engine optimization (SEO) and accessibility.

 Take the following example: